tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

 Instructions:
 -----------------
-1. Navigate to Segment Builder in the left navigation
+1. Navigate to "Segments" in the left navigation (in CUSTOMER section)

       <kbd><img src="./images/segmenthome.png"  /></kbd>